 - Room 94: Excerpts from a recent work by Hoshino Yukinobu (b.
 1954) will be on display in Room 94.
 The imaginative work brings the world of dogūand the Jōmon period to life.

-- The Mitsubishi Corporation Japanese Galleries Rooms 92–94: For more Japanese objects in the Museum’s collection, visit Rooms 92–94 where Japanese history and culture is explored from prehistory to the present, or explore the collection online.
+- The Mitsubishi Corporation Japanese Galleries Rooms 92–94: For more Japanese objects in the Museum’s collection, visit Rooms 92–94 where Japanese history and culture is explored from prehistory to the present.

 Sainsbury Institute for the Study of Japanese Arts and Cultures Acknowledgment